djmobius/Brewery-Finder/README.md

 ## Project Structure

-app/app.py: The main Flask application file.
+app.py: The main Flask application file.

-templates/: Directory containing the HTML templates.

-index.html: The main page with the brewery search form.

-breweries.html: The page displaying the list of breweries.
+templates/: Directory containing the HTML templates. layout.html: The base layout for the website. index.html: The main page with the form. breweries.html: The page displaying the list of breweries. about.html: The page explaining how the app works.

+static/: Directory for static files like images. images/: Directory containing image assets like beer-mug.png.

 requirements.txt: Python dependencies required for the project.